-To help navigate this new terrain, the Missouri Enterprise Manufacturing Extension Partnership, has assembled a team of cybersecurity experts to assist in understanding the consequences of non-compliance and how to ultimately achieve compliance.
+With current and future DoD contracts at stake, compliance is a strategic necessity that contractors cannot ignore.
+And with third party certification audits to be conducted in 2020, time is running out for manufacturers to reach compliance.
+To help navigate this new terrain, Catalyst Connection, part of the Manufacturing Extension Partnership (MEP) National Network, has assembled a team of cybersecurity experts to assist in understanding the consequences of non-compliance and how to ultimately achieve compliance.
 Through this support, manufacturers will learn exactly what steps to take to ensure the protection of all information as well as the future of their business.

 This workshop is for Defense Suppliers that are required to comply to new CMMC policies and existing DoD Cyber Security Regulations, and are the targets of Cyber Threats.

-This workshop is produced in partnership with CMTC, Defense Acquisition University and College of the Canyons Economic Development Division, to help California's Defense Manufacturers.
+This workshop is produced in partnership with CMTC, Defense Acquisition University, Cal Poly San Luis Obispo and RDP-21, to help California's Defense Manufacturers.
 Our California Defense Industry is under attack from Cyber Threat actors, and we are not prepared.